 Custom Attribute

 Name TriggeringEventTimeRange

 Display Name Time Range of Triggering Event

 Туре String

 Value Use the Input Builder to retrieve the Time Range Name attribute from the event that initiates the work item.
-For more information about using the Input Builder, see Section 4.3, "Understanding the Input Builder," on page 48.
+For more information about using the Input Builder, see Understanding the Input Builder.

-For more information about triggers, see Chapter 3, "Understanding Triggers," on page 25.
-For more information about custom attributes, see Section 3.4, "Understanding Trigger Custom Attributes," on page 40.
+For more information about triggers, see Understanding Triggers.
+For more information about custom attributes, see Understanding Trigger Custom Attributes.